mozilla/pontoon/specs/0117-email-opt-in-unsubscribe.md

 This page is not shown if the user has already opted in via their settings.

 (Section: content)
-- Header: `Update your email communication preferences`
+- Header: `Let’s Keep in Touch`
-- Sub-header: `You can now choose your email communication preferences within Pontoon.`
-- Sub-header: `Stay connected with the latest updates from Mozilla localization`
-- Unordered list: `Subscribe to emails to receive updates about:`
-- List item: `What’s happening in localization at Mozilla`
-- List item: `Invitations to events for contributors and surveys`
-- List item: `Announcements and changes about projects happening on Pontoon`
-- List item: `Changes and updates to the Pontoon platform`
-- Sub-header: `Click below to subscribe now`
-- Body: `Would you like to receive updates related to localization at Mozilla, projects on Pontoon, and updates to the Pontoon platform?
-This can be changed at any time in your settings.`
-- Subtitle: `You can update your email communication preferences at any time in your settings.`
-- Button: `No, thank you`
+- Paragraph: `Want to stay up to date and informed about all localization matters at Mozilla?
+Just hit the button below to get the latest updates, announcements about new Pontoon features, receive invitations to contributor events and more.
+We won’t spam you — promise!`
 - Button (primary): `Enable email updates`
+- Button: `No, thanks`
-- Consent: `By enabling email updates, I’m okay with Mozilla handling my personal information as explained in this <a href="https://www.mozilla.org/privacy/websites/">Privacy Notice</a>.`
+- Privacy Notice: `By enabling email updates, I’m okay with Mozilla handling my personal information as explained in this <a href="https://www.mozilla.org/privacy/websites/">Privacy Notice</a>.`

 ## Email opt-in consent as a step of account creation